Aeroanion/Free-Solidworks-OBJ-Exporter/README.md

 ## INSTALLATION:

 The SW macro can go anywhere but it is convenient to put it where you keep your other SW macros.
 You can use the provided toolbar button to launch the macro from SW.
 See the SW Help>Macros>customise buttons to find out how to set this up.
-See also the included picture of the custom button showing how to select the modSWtoOBJ.InitialUI as the 'Method' to start.
+See also the included picture of the custom button showing how to select the modSWtoOBJ.Main as the 'Method' to start.

 The macro was originally authored in SW2009.
 Different SW versions may require you to open the macro in the SW MS VBA window, reselect the Reference Libraries appropriate to that version, and